freddiefrantzen/simplex/doc/caching.md

 Set `FRAMEWORK_DEBUG=0` to enable caching.
 By default, the following components will be cached:

-* The pre-built, dependency injection container
+* The DI container
+* The serializer
 * Route annotations
-* Serializer annotations

 It's recommended to disable caching while developing.